 Ayr Wellness Announces Opening of Two New Retail Locations in Florida

-/EIN News/ -- MIAMI, Jan.
-09, 2023 (GLOBE NEWSWIRE) -- Ayr Wellness Inc. (CSE: AYR.A, OTCQX: AYRWF) (“Ayr” or the “Company”), a leading vertically integrated U.S. multi-state cannabis operator (“MSO”), today announced that it has opened two new retail locations in Florida in Tarpon Springs and Orlando.
+MIAMI, Jan.
+09, 2023 (GLOBE NEWSWIRE) -- Ayr Wellness Inc. AYRAYRWF ("Ayr" or the "Company"), a leading vertically integrated U.S. multi-state cannabis operator ("MSO"), today announced that it has opened two new retail locations in Florida in Tarpon Springs and Orlando.

 "We are excited to begin 2023 by welcoming customers to our newest locations in Ayr's home state of Florida," said David Goubert, President at Ayr.
 "2022 was a year of tremendous growth for Ayr in Florida and we look forward to building on that momentum and creating lasting relationships with even more customers in the year ahead."